zoundibona/kubesec_automation/README.md

         ******TRUNCATED *******

-The output returns a field called score, if the score is greater or equal than 0 then the file has passed the test, otherwise it has failed due to securities configurations
+In the returned output there is a field called score, if the score is greater or equal than 0 then the file has passed the test, otherwise it has failed due to securities configurations
 <br>
 For example configuration like securityContext: Privileged: True will likely make the score to be below 0 like in this case.

 # LIMITATION OF USING KUBESEC VIA CLI

-Up to now, we can see kubesec has to be runned manually before deploying to Kubernetes cluster.
+Up to now, we can see that kubesec has to be run manually before deploying to Kubernetes cluster.
 What if the Kube API server in charge of creating the POD was able to trigger an external application that would check the score of the manifest file ?
-If the returned score is below 0 the POD is creation is rejected, otherwise it allows the POD to be created.
+If the returned score is below 0 the POD is creation is rejected, otherwise it allows the POD to be created. <br>
+This what we will next.

 # WEBHOOK AND KUBESEC
 To solve the problem mentionned earlier, it is possisble to use a Webhook that will trigger the external application before creating or rejected the POD.
-I have already written an article of Kubernetes Webhook, kindly refer to this article  https://github.com/zoundibona/K8sWebhook
+I have already written an article on Kubernetes Webhook, kindly refer to this article  https://github.com/zoundibona/K8sWebhook

-The script is written in Python Flask. <br>
-In this case I have used kubesec available at https://v2.kubesec.io/scan <br>
+The Webhook that returns the kubesec score is written in Python Flask, I have used kubesec available at https://v2.kubesec.io/scan instead of running it locally <br>
 the below command will send the request to kubesec to check the manifest file <br>

      curl -sSX POST --data-binary  @k8filename  https://v2.kubesec.io/scan